Michigan Criminal Defense – Frequently Asked Questions

 “State v.
 Federal Court: What is the difference in criminal defense issues?”

 Federal agencies, such as the FBI, DEA, Customs, Treasury, and other federal agencies, investigate federal court criminal cases.
-Sometimes state and local agencies file charges in federal court if the offenses involve a significant quantity of drugs, weapons, or other contraband.
+Sometimes, state and local agencies file charges in federal court if the offenses involve a significant quantity of drugs, weapons, or other contraband.
 The federal government has more resources to prosecute cases, including special units to prosecute drugs, fraud, and violent crimes.
-While the state and local governments also have special units, fewer prosecutors with larger caseloads.
+While the state and local governments also have special units, they have fewer prosecutors with larger caseloads.
 Local law enforcement does not have nearly as many resources to complete investigations as thoroughly as federal law enforcement.

 “What types of cases does your law firm handle?”